Micki Dickoff

 Dickoff was selected for the Directing Workshop for Women at the American Film Institute where she developed her multi-award-winning AIDS drama, Mother, Mother.
-The film was made through the generosity of the Hollywood community, including actors Bess Armstrong, Polly Bergen, Piper Laurie and John Dye, and composer Henry Mancini.
+The film was funded in part by actors Bess Armstrong, Polly Bergen, Piper Laurie and John Dye, and composer Henry Mancini.
 Singer-songwriter Cris Williamson wrote the title song.
-The film raised hundreds of thousands of dollars for AIDS research and patient support.
-Too Little, Too Late and Mother, Mother inspired Our Sons, a television movie Micki co-produced about AIDS and families starring Julie Andrews, Ann-Margret and Hugh Grant; the film won a Peabody Award.
+Too Little, Too Late and Mother, Mother inspired Our Sons, a television movie Dickoff co-produced about AIDS and families starring Julie Andrews, Ann-Margret and Hugh Grant; the film won a Peabody Award.

 Dickoff produced and directed, In the Blink of an Eye, a television movie about the death penalty and the power of friendship, starring Mimi Rogers, Veronica Hamel, Polly Bergen, Piper Laurie, Jeffrey Dean Morgan and Denise Richards.
 She directed and produced Bush's Deadly Ambition, a news feature for British television about the wrongful execution of Gary Graham (Shaka Sankofa) and presidential politics.
-Micki produced Life After Manson: The Untold Story of Patricia Krenwinkel, a cautionary tale about what led Manson follower Patricia Krenwinkel to participate in the notorious murders.
+Dickoff produced Life After Manson: The Untold Story of Patricia Krenwinkel, about what led Manson follower Patricia Krenwinkel to participate in the murders.
 The short documentary premiered at the 2014 Tribeca Film Festival in New York City.

 Dickoff heads Pro Bono Productions where she continues to develop and produce documentary and narrative films.
 She is a member of the Directors Guild of America (DGA) and the Independent Documentary Association (IDA).